hapax/hapax.github.io/assets/psychology-time.md

 presentist can appeal to God, in this case as a sort of limit or union of demiurges, $D =
 \lim_{n\to\infty} \cup_n D_n$.

+I don't think this helps, but let us suppose for the sake of argument that it is possible to fix the regress.
 But what if our demiurges make errors, as demiurges are wont to do?
 Perhaps they slices $\Sigma_4$ and $\Sigma_5$ actually coexist for at some time $t^{(1)}$, or different slices of the demiurge